 · 2 min read

-ANN ARBOR, Mich. – NSF International today named L. Lesley Ma to lead its global information technology and continuous improvement efforts.
+ANN ARBOR, Mich. – NSF today named L. Lesley Ma to lead its global information technology and continuous improvement efforts.
 Ma, a longtime automotive industry executive who most recently served as Global Chief Information Officer (CIO) for Cadillac, now serves as CIO and Continuous Improvement Officer for the global public health organization.

-“While our mission to protect and improve human health around the world remains the same, the needs of our growing global organization are dynamic,” said Kevan P. Lawlor, president and CEO of NSF International.
+“While our mission to protect and improve human health around the world remains the same, the needs of our growing global organization are dynamic,” said Kevan P. Lawlor, president and CEO of NSF.
 “Lesley’s track record of overseeing large-scale IT organizations and enabling transformative change through continuous improvement and information technology efforts are key to our growth.
 I’m pleased to have an executive of Lesley Ma’s caliber on our leadership team.”